MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-release-notes.md

 ### Package details

 Package details and download locations for the RPM and Debian packages are listed in the following table.
 These are mainly used for manual or offline installations.
-You do not need to download these packages directly if you use the steps in the following installation guides:
+For connected scnearios, use the appropriate [update command](sql-server-linux-setup.md#upgrade) for your platform or use one of the following installation guides for new installs:

 - [Install SQL Server package](sql-server-linux-setup.md)
 - [Install Full-text Search package](sql-server-linux-setup-full-text-search.md)